HarperDB/documentation/docs/developers/operations-api/utilities.md

 * operation _(required)_ - must always be `restart_service`
 * service _(required)_ - must be one of: `http_workers`, `clustering_config` or `clustering`
+* replicated _(optional)_ - must be a boolean.
+If set to `true`, HarperDB will replicate the restart service operation across all nodes in the cluster.
+The restart will occur as a rolling restart, ensuring that each node is fully restarted before the next node begins restarting.

 ### Body
 ```json